Sanders blasts Russia for reportedly trying to boost his presidential campaign

 The source, however, cautioned that the findings are very tentative.

 Sanders said he was briefed about a month ago.
+His campaign noted the briefing was classified.

-“We were told that Russia, maybe other countries, are going to get involved in this campaign,” he told reporters.
+“We were told that Russia, maybe other countries, are going to get involved in this campaign,” Sanders told reporters.
 “Look, here is the message: To Russia, stay out of American elections.”

 “What they are doing, by the way, the ugly thing that they are doing - and I’ve seen some of their tweets and stuff - is they try to divide us up,” he said.
 “They are trying to cause chaos.
 They’re trying to cause hatred in America.”